PrairieLearn/PrairieLearn/rfcs/005-group-stats.md

 * An instructor will want to consider appropriate tags to use for tagging assignments to better help filter sets of assessments they want displayed.

-* Checkboxes to toggle display will also be available.
+* Checkboxes to toggle the display of individual assessments will also be available.

 *Group Participation*